neerajmohinani/CurrencyConverter/README.md

 # CurrencyConverter

-A simple tool to convert th entered amount from one currency to another.
+A simple tool to convert the entered amount from one currency to another.